 The most important thing to you, the student, is to jumpstart a career in the music and recording business.
 The Recording Connection offers opportunities to do this that no other audio school offers.
-First of all, over 72% of our graduates land a job in the music or recording industry, many of them before they even graduate.* After all, it stands to reason that our mentor/apprentice music recording school alternative puts you in front of working professionals, the very people who have jobs to offer.
+First of all many of our graduates land a job in the music or recording industry, many of them before they even graduate.* After all, it stands to reason that our mentor/apprentice music recording school alternative puts you in front of working professionals, the very people who have jobs to offer.

 Do traditional audio schools find their students paid work in the music business before or after graduation?
 Most of the big schools (charging between $30k-$100k) graduate thousands upon thousands of students every year, and when these students are finished, they enter into the highly competitive music business job market looking for paid employment.
 These unlucky graduates quickly realize that with no REAL STUDIO EXPERIENCE, they are pretty much useless to just about every recording studio in the world.
 They also realize that their diploma means nothing and can not, WILL NOT get them hired.

 TWe don’t mean to sound negative, but the truth is the truth, and it must be told.
 Think about how hard it is these days to get a regular job at an insurance company, for example, or even at a local bar or club?
 Well, as you probably already know, it’s about a thousand times more difficult to get a job in the music business or music recording business!

 Why is this?
 There are a few reasons: